 Looking at the campus on Google Maps, I was intimidated.
 It looked like a city within a city.
 I decided to figure it out once I got there.

-It felt like unchartered territory, if only because I was still completely clueless about where I was going.
+It felt like unchartered territory, if only because I was still utterly clueless about where I was going.

-I hailed a taxi, and asked him to take me to the Museo Universitario Arte Contemporeano (Contemporary Art Museum), or MUAC for short.
+I hailed a taxi and asked him to take me to the Museo Universitario Arte Contemporaneo (Contemporary Art Museum), or MUAC for short.
 It was as good a starting point as any.